-Third countries’/territories’ citizens wishing to work in Greece must apply for the corresponding visa before arriving in Greece and apply for a residence permit immediately upon arrival.
+Third countries’/jurisdictions’ citizens wishing to work in Greece must apply for the corresponding visa before arriving in Greece and apply for a residence permit immediately upon arrival.

 Given that the application procedure for visa is lengthy, the procedure should be commenced well in advance of the planned date of arrival.

-Certain third countries’/territories’ citizens may require a visa to enter the country even for vacation or short business trips.
+Certain third countries’/jurisdictions’ citizens may require a visa to enter the country/jurisdiction even for vacation or short business trips.

-Greece has entered into double taxation treaties with 57 countries/territories to prevent double taxation and allow cooperation between Greece and other tax authorities in enforcing their respective tax laws.
+Greece has entered into double taxation treaties with 57 countries/jurisdictions (an additional double taxation treaty has been signed with Singapore however not yet ratified, thus not in force) to prevent double taxation and allow cooperation between Greece and other tax authorities in enforcing their respective tax laws.

 Indirect taxation provides above 40 percent of the state’s tax revenue.